AmanoTeam/EduuRobot/README.rst

 Requirements
 ============
 - Python 3.6+
-- An Unix-like operating system (Running on Windows isn't supported.
-If you are on Windows 10, you can use WSL)
+- An Unix-like operating system (Running on Windows isn't 100% supported.
+In case you find any issues inside Windows, please file an issue)

 Setup
 =====